A. General data processing conditions on our website

 If, in the description of the appropriate data processing operation in Chapter B of this data protection declaration, there are no other stipulations and the processing of personal data is based on Article 6 I lit. f of the GDPR, then our valid interest lies in the execution of our business activity and the connected economic interest.

 7. DATA PROTECTION WHEN USING OUR CONTACT DATA / OPTION TO REVOKE

-If you have used the contact data stated on our website (e.g. our e-mail address or fax number) to make contact with us, then the personal data transmitted by you will only be used for the purpose intended on making contact.
+If you have used the contact data stated on our website (e.g. our e-mail address) to make contact with us, then the personal data transmitted by you will only be used for the purpose intended on making contact.
 If your inquiry does not refer to services and/or products of de Wit B.V. (de Wit), but to those of a subsidiary, this subsidiary will process and answer your inquiry, which is why it must be passed on to them.